prachisarode95/Google-Earth-Engine-ChatGPT-Project/Integrating ChatGPT with Google Earth Engine.md

-# 📌 Prompt Log
+# 🧪 Prompt Log: Integrating ChatGPT with Google Earth Engine

 This document contains the prompts used to generate Google Earth Engine scripts with the help of ChatGPT for the course **"Introduction to Geospatial Data Analysis with ChatGPT and Google Earth Engine"**.

 ---

-## 🧪 Exercise 1: Integrating ChatGPT with Google Earth Engine

 ### 🔹 Prompt 1
 Generate a code that displays a satellite image over Vietnam